-If you are selling your own business or buying another, you should work with an attorney to understand the more complex aspects of the transaction.
+If you are selling your own business or buying another, you should work with a Reno business attorney to understand the more complex aspects of the transaction.
 A business lawyer can help you value your business, write acquisition and purchase agreements, as well as transfer permits and licenses.

 Invest in Prevention